-Taylor Wimpey is preparing an outline planning application for a new neighbourhood on the north-eastern edge of Hampton Magna, on land east of Old Budbrooke Road.
+Following community consultation during the autumn of 2025, Taylor Wimpey has now submitted an outline planning application for a new neighbourhood on the north-eastern edge of Hampton Magna, on land east of Old Budbrooke Road.

-The emerging vision for the new neighbourhood includes:
+The outline vision for the new neighbourhood includes:

 - Up to 360 high-quality homes in a range of sizes and styles